-Cotton is the world’s most widely used natural fiber, and growing it sustains livelihoods of millions of smallholder farmers, their families, and communities.
-As well as being water-intensive, it’s also one of the most polluting, however.
-Growing cotton, for example, takes up some 45 percent of total pesticide use in India, one of the world’s largest producers.
+Cotton is the worldโs most widely used natural fiber, and growing it sustains the livelihoods of millions ofย smallholder farmers,ย their families, and communities.
+As well as being water-intensive, itโs also one of the most polluting, however.
+Growing cotton, for example, accounts for approximately 45 percent of total pesticide use in India, one of the worldโs largest cotton producers.

 Reviving cotton in Haiti

-Timberland, the Smallholder Farmers Alliance (SFA), and Impact Farming on Nov.
-11 released a feasibility study, announced “two breakthrough innovations” and plans to revive smallholder cotton farming and export production in Haiti.
-That includes a proposal to build a new wholesale export operation that will connect Haitian farmers to global markets.
+Timberland, the Smallholder Farmers Alliance (SFA), and Impact Farming released a feasibility study, announced โtwo breakthrough innovations,โ and plan to revive smallholder cotton farming and export production in Haiti.
+That includesย a proposal to build a new wholesale export operation that will connect Haitian farmers to global markets.

 The announcement was made during the third annual Haiti Funders Conference in New York City at a time when Haitians are still trying to recover from the devastating effects wrought by Hurricane Matthew.
-One of the most powerful tropical storms to impact Caribbean island nations in years, Hurricane Matthew reportedly affected some 1.2 million people as it weaved its way through the region.
+One of the most powerful tropical storms to impact Caribbean island nations in recent years,ย Hurricane Matthew reportedlyย affected approximately 1.2 million people as it traversed the region.

-Finding effective ways to enable Haitian farmers growing crops for export to connect with buyers overseas is one of the principal recommendations made by Impact Farming, which undertook the study for Timberland.
+Finding effective ways toย enable Haitian farmers to grow crops for export to connect with buyers overseas isย one of the principal recommendations made by Impact Farming, which undertook the study for Timberland.

 Based on the study results, SFA and Impact Farming intend to launch a new for-profit export, marketing, and finance company dedicated to exports originating from Haitian smallholder farms.
-Dubbed the Haiti Impact Alliance (HIA), the public-private partnership aims to build a new more sustainable and equitable agricultural supply chain and wholesale market operation based on smallholder farm social enterprises in Haiti and possibly beyond.
+Dubbed the Haiti Impact Alliance (HIA), the public-private partnership aims to establish a new, more sustainable, and equitable agricultural supply chain and wholesale market operation, based on smallholder farm social enterprises in Haiti and potentially beyond.

 “Smallholder farmers hold the key to achieving food security and combating climate change in Haiti, and we see cotton as central to unleashing their potential,” said Hugh Locke, President of the SFA and Impact Farming,